hbskhan/comic-canopy/README.md

 # Coding Case Study for Stratus360

-Created a Node.js application to serve up a webpage showing a comic strip leverage the xkcd API
+Created a Node.js application to serve up a webpage showing a comic strip leveraging the xkcd API

 Hosted on Heroku at: https://hkhan-comic-canopy.herokuapp.com/